Upendra Kushwaha's RLSP receives yet another setback, key aide quits | Politics

 Upendra Kushwaha's RLSP receives yet another setback, key aide quits

-The RLSP of former union minister Upendra Kushwaha which has formed a third front ahead of Bihar polls after spurned by the NDA and disowned by the RJD- helmed Grand Alliance, on Wednesday received another jolt when its key leader Madhaw Anand resigned over the "disastrous" tie-up with Mayawatis Bahujan Samaj Party.
-Anand, the partys principal national general secretary and chief spokesperson resigned from the posts as well as the primary membership stating that the party ran the risk of being "finished" on account of the "inconsequential" move.
+The RLSP of former union minister Upendra Kushwaha which has formed a three-party front ahead of Bihar polls after being spurned by the NDA and disowned by the RJD-helmed Grand Alliance, on Wednesday received another jolt when its key leader Madhaw Anand resigned over the "disastrous" tie-up with Mayawatis Bahujan Samaj Party.
+Anand, the party's principal national general secretary and chief spokesperson resigned from the posts as well as the primary membership stating that the party ran the risk of being "finished" on account of the "inconsequential" move.

 "I am leaving not because of any personal bitterness.
 I joined the party in 2017 and have tried to nurture it since then.
 But, unfortunately the course chosen by the RLSP will only cause it to perish.
 And my aim, to make a difference in the politics of Bihar, cannot be achieved in such circumstances", Anand told PTI.
 The 38-year-old media savvy politician, who has been one of the most visible faces of the Rashtriya Lok Samata Party which was formed in 2013, was incidentally seated by the side of Kushwaha, glum faced, while the alliance with BSP and a non-descript Janatantrik Party (Socialist) was being announced.